 Now that you’re out of college, you’ll find that many lifestyle habits that are good for the earth are also good for your wallet.
 Here are some simple changes you can make—in the office and out—that will help you stay eco-friendly after graduation.

-- Reduce emissions when on your commute by carpooling with a co-worker who lives nearby, using public transportation, or riding your bike.
+- Carpool, use public transportation, or ride your bike to reduce emissions on your commute.
 You can save up $2,174 each year by carpooling 40 miles round trip with just one other person.
 If you don't know of anyone who you can share rides with, try erideshare.com to find a commuting partner.
 You can also try Zipcar, which is a really convenient option for people living in the city or near public transportation.

 - Use a CFL bulb in your desk lamp and in your home.
 These bulbs last ten times longer than their incandescent counterparts and use only about thirty percent as much energy.